Houston vs. Miami (FL) Predictions & Picks - NCAA Tournament Sweet 16

 Houston Performance Insights

+- The 35.9 rebounds per game Houston averages rank 14th in college basketball, and are 8.5 more than the 27.4 its opponents grab per outing.

+- Houston hits 1.4 more threes per contest than the opposition, 7.6 (149th in college basketball) compared to its opponents' 6.2.

-- The Cougars' 100.9 points per 100 possessions on offense rank 20th in college basketball, and the 76.2 points they allow per 100 possessions rank first in college basketball.
+- The Cougars rank 20th in college basketball by averaging 100.9 points per 100 possessions on offense, and defensively are first in college basketball, allowing 76.2 points per 100 possessions.

-- Houston has won the turnover battle by 3.8 turnovers per game, committing 9.5 (14th in college basketball action) while forcing 13.3 (79th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.